 At AGFS we are working hard to identify early concerns and issues which may be affecting a scholar’s attendance.

-- We continuously promote the importance of good attendance throughout the school as a part of our culture.
+- We continuously promote the importance of good attendance throughout the school as a part of our culture; specifically through assembly and tutor time.

 - We have robust monitoring processes with corresponding action plans in place as outlined below.